apache/cordova-docs/docs/en/edge/plugin_ref/plugman.md

 From version 3.0 onward, Cordova implements all device APIs as plugins, and leaves them disabled by default.
-It also supports two different ways to add and remove plugins.
-The first is by using the `cordova` CLI described in The Command-line Interface.
+It also supports two different ways to add and remove plugins, depending on which workflow you are using.
+The first is by using the
+`cordova` CLI described in The Command-line Interface (the "Web Project Dev workflow).
 The second is by using a lower-level [plugman](https://github.com/apache/cordova-plugman/) command-line interface.
 This guide concentrates on the second